Sasha-hk/Alerki/README.md

 # **Appointment service**

-The service provide you abbility to make appointment with some master.
+The service gives you the opportunity to make an appointment with the master.

 Used tools: